 How can I connect my Windows 11 laptop to a mobile Hotspot?

-The process we were mentioning above is simple and only requires a few clicks.
+The process we mentioned above is simple and only requires a few clicks.
 Even better, it works on older versions of Windows as well, including 10/8.1/8/7 and so on.

 The critical condition here is that the Android device has cellular data.
-If so, it can be tethered to virtually any Windows computer that has a Wi-Fi adapter.
+If so, it can be tethered to virtually any Windows computer with a Wi-Fi adapter.

 Naturally, once the mobile hotspot is set up on the phone, the connection can be used by virtually any other device, including a Windows PC, a Mac, an iPhone, or a second Android device.